Software-Architecture-HCMUT-242/zalo-phake/chat_management/docs/websocket_ha_implementation.md

    - Each instance needs a unique ID (via environment variable)
    - In AWS, this can be the EC2 instance ID or container ID

-2. **Redis Configuration**:
+2. **AWS ElastiCache Configuration**:
-   - Redis needs to be accessible from all API instances
+   - AWS ElastiCache needs to be accessible from all API instances
    - For AWS, ElastiCache in cluster mode is recommended
    - Enable automatic failover for high availability